2004 Alabama Crimson Tide football team

 The 2004 Alabama Crimson Tide football team represented the University of Alabama as a member of the Southeastern Conference (SEC) during the 2004 NCAA Division I-A football season.
 Led by second-year head coach Mike Shula, the Crimson Tide compiled an overall record of 6–6 with a mark of 3–5 in conference play, placing in a three-way tie for third in the SEC's Western Division.
 Alabama was invited to the Music City Bowl, where the Crimson Tide lost to Minnesota.
-The team played home games at Bryant–Denny Stadium in Tuscaloosa, Alabama.
+For the first time ever, the team played all of their home games at Bryant–Denny Stadium in Tuscaloosa, Alabama.

 Alabama began the 2004 season at 3–0 with blowout victories over Utah State, Mississippi, and Western Carolina.
 The Tide's starting quarterback, Brodie Croyle, was injured during the Western Carolina game and lost for the season.
 Without him, the team struggled to find consistent offense against SEC opponents Arkansas and South Carolina.
 The team rebounded to multiple blowouts victories in three of the next four games, only losing to rival Tennessee.
 The season ended on a three-game slide, losing to rivals LSU and Auburn, also losing in the Music City Bowl to Minnesota.
 This season was first since 1958 in which Alabama was absent from the AP poll every week of the season.